act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 Using invalid ARIA attribute values is often the result of a typo or other developer error.
 These attributes are then either ignored, or a default value is assumed by browsers and assistive technologies.
 This often means that a state or property which should exist is missing or has an unexpected value.
 This can cause issues under [success criterion 1.3.1 Info and Relationships][sc131] or [4.1.2 Name, Rule Value][sc412].
 If the default value for invalid attribute values happens to match the author's intention for the value, there will not be an accessibility issue.

-Only for [WAI-ARIA required properties][] with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given IDs actually exists.
-For non-required properties, having the referenced element is optional.
-For example, `aria-errormessage` attribute on an `input` element may have a fixed value, but the element with the error message is only added to the page when an error actually occurred.
+This rule does not require the target of an `ID Reference` to exist.
+This is because referencing an element that does not exist, and not having the reference at all has the same end result.
+A common use case for using `ID Reference` for a non-existing ID is to use a static `aria-errormessage` on an `input` element, and to only insert the element with the error message if there is an actual error.
+There are some cases in which ID references are required.
+These are tested in a separate rule.

 ### Related rules